-Macher chop recipe with detailed step by step pictures- learn how to make this delicious bengali style fish croquette at home with simple tips and tricks.
+Macher chop recipe with detailed step by step pictures- learn how to make this delicious bengali style fish croquettes at home with leftover fish & simple tips, and tricks.
 It is a very popular evening street style snack in Kolkata even all over Bengal.
-Macher chop is a bread crumb coated deep-fried Bengali snack prepared with boneless fish meat, mashed potato stuffing, and few Indian spices.
+Macher chop is a bread crumb coated deep-fried Bengali style snack prepared with boneless fish meat, mashed potato stuffing, and few Indian spices.

-Though in spite of being a bhetki(bekti fish) lover, because of its high price, for making this macher chop we generally don’t use vetki.
+Though in spite of being a bhetki(bekti fish) lover, because of its high price, except bengali style fish cutlets for making this macher chop we generally don’t use vetki.
 That’s why in our Bengali household, for making this chop, we use our regular fish(i.e, rui, katla, aar, tilapia, or loitta) which is less expensive.
 So this fish chop is not only a delicious evening snack or starter it is pocket friendly too.

 I learned this macher chop recipe from my mom, even I acquire her idea, how to make it with the leftover fish.
 As you know, in our bengali household, fish is always a must in our regular meal, so our freezer was mostly stuffed with it.
 Especially, when my dad bought a big rui(rohu) or katla fish and we got bored to have the fish throughout the week, but still, raw fish was left in the refrigerator.
 My mom didn’t think twice to finish those fish by making these chop.